 No Doubt- I’m just a girl

-My taste in music is all over the place as you can see.
-This SKA/Punk rock band is well known for it’s breakthrough song Don’t speak.
+My taste in music is all over the place, as you can see.
+This SKA/Punk rock band is well known for its breakthrough song, Don’t Speak.
 Fronted by Gwen Stefani most people know this song.
-I’ve found that they don’t know “I’m just a girl” a song which speaks about how women are treated differently for being women.
+I’ve found that they don’t know “I’m just a girl,” a song that speaks about how women are treated differently for being women.

 Joan Jett- Bad Reputation